 - She does a rather better job in "One Bad Apple."

 - Pinkie Pie, whose talent for singing random songs out of nowhere is legendary, throws pitch and meter out the window when she sings about Zecora in "Bridle Gossip."

 - Sweetie Belle, normally the best singer of the Cutie Mark Crusaders, screeches her way through a campfire song in "Sleepless in Ponyville."
-Justified in that her singing voice for that episode was being provided by Claire Corlett (who normally only does her speaking voice) rather than Michelle Creber, her usual singer.
+Justified in that she's singing a G-rated version of "99 bottles of beer", which is supposed to be sung as terribly as possible.